A robust graph-based approach to observational equivalence: Related and future work

-Another strand of research related to ours is work on defining programming languages with effects.
-We are not so much interested in ``simulated effects'', which are essentially the encoding of effectful behaviour into pure languages, and which can be achieved via monads~\citep{wadler1998marriage}, but we are interested in genuine ``native'' effects which happen outside of the language.
-Semantically this has been introduced by~\cite{DBLP:journals/entcs/PlotkinP08} and more recently developed by~\cite{mogelberg2011linearly}. \Spartan\ in some sense takes the idea to the extreme by situating all operations (pure or effectful) outside of the program, in ``the world'', and keeping as intrinsic to the language only the structural aspects of copying vs. sharing, and scheduling of computation via thunking.
+Focussed hypernet rewriting is a radically new approach to defining effectful programming languages and proving observational equivalence.
+We are not so much interested in \emph{simulated} effects, which are essentially the encoding of effectful behaviour into pure languages, and which can be achieved via monads~\cite{wadler1998marriage}, but we are interested in genuine \emph{native} effects which happen outside of the language.
+Semantically this has been introduced by Plotkin and Power~\cite{DBLP:journals/entcs/PlotkinP08} and more recently developed by M{\o}gelberg and Staton~\cite{mogelberg2011linearly}.
+The (copying) UAM takes the idea to the extreme by situating all operations (pure or effectful) outside of the primitives, and by keeping as intrinsic to the language only the structural aspects of copying vs.\ sharing, and scheduling of computation via thunking.

+The (copying) UAM presented in this paper is an extension of the \emph{Dynamic Geometry of Interaction Machine (DGoIM)}~\cite{DBLP:conf/csl/MuroyaG17} to effects.
+The DGoIM builds on operational machinery~\cite{DanosR96,Mackie95,DBLP:conf/csl/HoshinoMH14,DBLP:conf/popl/MuroyaHH16} inspired by Girard's \emph{Geometry of Interaction (GoI)}~\cite{Girard89GoI1}.
+Unlike these ``conventional'' GoI-inspired operational semantics, the DGoIM and hence the UAM are modified so that the underlying hypernet can be rewritten during execution.

+The original motivation of the DGoIM was to produce an abstract machine that expresses the computational intuitions of the GoI while correctly modelling the cost of evaluation, particularly for call-by-value and call-by-need.
+The ability to rewrite its own hypernet makes the DGoIM \emph{efficient}, in the sense of Accattoli et al.~\cite{DBLP:conf/icfp/AccattoliBM14}, for common reduction strategies (namely, call-by-value and call-by-need).
+It also gives the DGoIM the ability to model exotic effects, e.g.\ transforming stateful into pure computation by abstracting the state~\cite{DBLP:conf/lics/MuroyaCG18}.
+As an extension of the DGoIM, the UAM is designed for new reasoning principles and methods that arise out of GoI-inspired operational semantics.

+Although the UAM does not aim at efficiency at the moment, one can think of a cost model of the UAM in a similar way as the DGoIM.
+Moreover, the indexing of observational equivalence with a preorder representing the number of steps gives a direct avenue for modelling and comparing computation costs.
+For example, the micro-beta law induced by the pre-template $\vartriangleleft^{\lrapp}$ is indexed by the normal order $\geq$ on $\mathbb N$ (cf.\ \autoref{tab:TemplateAnalysis}), which indicates that one side always requires fewer steps than the other in the evaluation process.
+The only details to be resolved are associating costs (time and space) with steps, in particular different costs for different operations.

+The UAM is motivated by a need for a flexible and expressive framework in which a wide variety of effects can be given a cost-accurate model.
+As discussed, the UAM opens the door to a uniform study of operations and their interactions.
+Defining new styles of abstract machines is a rich and attractive vein of research.
+The \emph{monoidal computer} of Pavlovic~\cite{pavlovic2013monoidal} or the \emph{evolving algebras} of Gurevich~\cite{gurevich2018evolving} are such examples.
+What sets the UAM apart is the fact that it can be used, rather conveniently, for reasoning robustly about observational equivalence.